aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

 The goal of developer preview is to deliver a release candidate with a stable API to conduct user acceptance testing and accumulate sufficient usage to declare a module is ready for general availability.
 We will only make breaking changes to developer preview modules when required to address unforeseen customer use cases or issues.
-Since the potential for breaking changes still remains while in Developer Preview, the package name will keep the“-experimental” suffix during this stage.
+Since the potential for breaking changes still remains while in Developer Preview, the package name will keep the“experimental” stability during this stage.

 - **Entry activities**: